zendiy-mgos/zbutton/README.md

 ```c
 int mgos_zbutton_press_duration_get(struct mgos_zbutton *handle);
 ```
 Returns how long the button has been pressed (in milliseconds).
-Returns `-1` if the button is not still pressed (long-press).
+Returns `0` if the button is not pressed (long-press).

 |Parameter||
 |--|--|